SinaRampe/DSR_minicomp/README.md

 With HTTPS: `git clone https://github.com/alovg/DSR_minicomp.git`

-2. Compatible python version is 3.8.12

-If you have jupyter notebook installed in your 'base' environment run:
+2. Create environment

-`conda create -n minicomp python=3.8.12 pip ipykernel`
+    1. run `conda create -n minicomp python=3.8.12 pip ipykernel`

-Otherwise: install jupyter notebook in miniconda environment with `pip3 install jupyter`
+    2. install jupyter notebook in minicomp environment with `pip3 install jupyter`
+    3. `python -m ipykernel install --user --name minicomp --display-name “minicomp”`

 3. Get requirements by running `pip3 install -r requirements.txt`
 4. Run file

     1. from the cloned repository in your terminal, run `jupyter notebook`
     2. navigate to _xgb_group1.ipynb_ in browser
+    3. select "minicomp" kernel
-    3. Run all cells (from taskbar: go to run> run all cells)
+    4. Run all cells (from taskbar: go to run> run all cells)

 6. You should now have a submission.csv file in the same folder.